 [T]he Albany Museum ... asked David to show his medals (they heard about them but just a little bit) [not enough to get the idea].
 So David wrote him practically a book about the medals and what they meant and the guy probably got scared enuf to shit his pants and so we haven't heard a word.
-So may be its all off I don't know.43
+So

 Nonetheless, her concerns that the abundance of Smith's commentary might have kept Hatch from proceeding with the exhibition were unfounded.
-Correspondence from later in the summer revealed that there had been further discussions with Hatch regarding an exhibition of Smith's work for the 1942-1943 exhibition season, and eventually the show was fixed for February 1943.44

-During this period Smith was contemplating other levels of involvement in the war effort.
-He was not eager to serve in the armed forces, and in September 1940 when President Roosevelt signed the Selective Training and Service Act which instituted a peacetime conscription for males ages twenty-one to thirty-six, Smith (then thirty-four) wrote to Willard, "I must keep out of an army camp it would spoil my work and ruin me as well."
-At the time, although Smith expressed his concerns in personal terms, his desire to avoid the draft was consistent with his political position against the war.
+Correspondence from later in the summer revealed that there had been further discussions with Hatch regarding an exhibition of Smith's work for the 1942- army camp it would spoil my work and ruin me as well."45 At the time, although Smith expressed his concerns in personal terms, his desire to avoid the draft was consistent with his political position against the war.
 However, even as he later openly supported the Allies' fight against Fascism, he actively sought alternatives to military service, choosing means which would still demonstrate his support for the cause.

-One possibility was for Smith to apply his skills as an artist - specifically the challenging process of intaglio carving he had conquered while making the medals - to the war effort.
+1943 exhibition season, and eventually the show was fixed for February 1943.44 cally the challenging process of intaglio carving he had conquered while making the medals - to the war effort.
 With this goal in mind, he joined Artists for Victory in March 1942, registering as a medalist.
 When he reported on this development to Willard he indicated that he "[c]ould do some swell Red Cross